EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-10-09-how-we-work-pair-programming.md

 ## Logistics

-The logistics of how we pair is importannt because it increases our effectiveness.
+The logistics of how we pair is important because it increases our effectiveness.
 We almost always drive on our own machine, but there are plenty of times when we drive on someone else's machine with their editor so we can be more editor-agnostic.